This game uses troll tactics to teach critical thinking – TechCrunch

 The best medicine against online disinformation is an informed society that’s thinking critically.
 The problem is there are no shortcuts to universal education.

-Enter Finnish Public Broadcasting Company, Yle, which is hoping to harness the engagement power of gamification to accelerate awareness and understanding of troll tactics and help more people spot malicious Internet fakes.
-It’s put together an online game, called Troll Factory, that lets you play at being, well, a hateful troll.
+Enter Finnish Public Broadcasting Company, Yle, which is hoping to harness the engagement power of gamification to accelerate awareness and understanding of troll tactics and help more people spot malicious internet fakes.
+It has put together an online game, called Troll Factory, that lets you play at being, well, a hateful troll.
 Literally.

 The game begins with a trigger warning that it uses “authentic social media content” that viewers may find disturbing.
 If you continue to play you’ll see examples of Islamophobic slogans and memes that have actually been spread on social media.
 So the trigger warning is definitely merited.